Celebrate Black History Month with this selection of NEH-funded projects and resources related to African American history and culture:

 Marian Anderson: The Whole World in Her Hands

-Premiering February 8, 2022 on PBS’s American Experience, this NEH-funded documentary explores the life, career, art, and legacy of the famous singer who became an icon for the civil rights movement.
+This NEH-funded documentary from PBS’s American Experience explores the life, career, art, and legacy of the famous singer who became an icon for the civil rights movement.
 The documentary draws on Anderson’s key performances and archival interviews to show how her quiet genius and breathtaking voice set the stage for Black performers in classical music.
-Watch on your local PBS station, or stream it online, this February.

 Timeline of African American Music